firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 `AMiGA` is designed for the analysis of plate reader data.
 Plate readers typically measure the optical density in every well of a 96-well microplate at fixed time intervals (e.g. every 10 minutes).
 These files are often saved as `.TXT` or `.ASC` files and may contain run information such as protocol, temperature, ... etc., in the first or last few lines of the text file.

-AMiGA expects the data in a specific format, so you will need to clean and format your data before feeding it to AMiGA.
+`AMiGA` expects the data in a specific format, so you will need to clean and format your data before feeding it to `AMiGA`.
 The below example describes how to format the data.
-You can also see an example textfile [here](https://github.com/firasmidani/amiga/tree/master/examples/randomii/data) which is used in the AMiGA [tutorial](https://firasmidani.github.io/amiga/doc/example.html).
+You can also see an example textfile [here](https://github.com/firasmidani/amiga/tree/master/examples/randomii/data) which is used in the `AMiGA` [tutorial](https://firasmidani.github.io/amiga/doc/example.html).
 Your data should be formatted as follows:

 1. Rows correspond to wells and columns correspond to time points.
 The cell values are the measured optical density in each well at a specific time point.
 2. First column will be the Well IDs.
 Each well ID must be an uppercase letter followed by a number (no spaces).